 Megaloceros, Aaron Horkey, Dead Arts Publishing, 2010.
 Printing at The Bieler Press.

 Gerald Lange of The Bieler Press has printed with the photopolymer plate process since 1991 and provided plates for the contemporary studio letterpress community since 1995.
-Offered to letterpress printers in the Los Angeles environs are professionally processed premium-grade plates for today’s common bases with fast turn-around (aka RUSH).
+Offered to letterpress printers are professionally processed premium-grade plates for today’s common bases.
 Plates are generally processed and shipped (M-F) same day as receipt of film or available via convenient 24/7 pickup (any disruptions are indicated in Scheduling at bottom of post).

 Professionally processed film negatives are required.
-Recommended is Tamburello Productions, an online silver-based film negative processing service who supplies a quality product at low cost with free delivery to The Bieler Press (contact Tamburello directly for their payment requirements).
-Tamburello requires receipt of e-files by 3:00 pm for early morning delivery of processed film the next business day.
+Recommended is Tamburello Productions, an online silver-based film negative processing service who supplies a quality product at low cost with delivery to The Bieler Press (contact Tamburello directly for their payment requirements).
+Tamburello requires receipt of e-files by 3:00 pm for same day processing of film.

-Client must notify via email of pending orders prior to receipt of film as this provides a means of quick, specific communication, and scheduling (unidentifiable film will not be processed).
+Client must notify via email of pending orders prior to receipt of film as this provides a means of quick, specific communication, and scheduling.
 Attach a PDF of your imaging for identification purposes; this also allows for checking of possible technical problems prior to processing.
-To prevent delays, clients must provide contact information and indicate with order their delivery/pickup preference (with address for shipment), and specific plate needed.
+To prevent delays, clients must provide contact information and indicate with order their delivery/pickup preference (with the address for shipment), and specific plate needed.

 Photopolymer Plate Specifications:

 Currently stocked are the following Toyobo Printight Type K brand plates for use with flatbases.
-These photopolymer plates are state-of-the-art industrial quality.
+These specific photopolymer plates are state-of-the-art industrial quality and meet the standard letterpress formulated hardness rating of Shore D 67˚.
 They are manufactured with photosensitive nylon resin, thus they hold sharp detail and fine lines exceptionally well with no loss of imaging during presswork.
-Note: these specific plates meet the standard letterpress formulated hardness rating of Shore D 67˚:

 • KM152GR—steel-backed at .060" thickness—specifically recommended for use on job platen presses, such as a C&P or Kluge, and smaller platens, where roller height issues may be of concern.
 Normal configuration for a Patmag base or fitted to a Bunting Magnetic Cerface Flat Base ground to .858".